Git Guide

 Fetch and merge the latest changes

-This is the case when you are on team/power
+This is the case when you are on team/power and just

 want to get updates that, for example, your teammate pushed to

-the same team/power
+the same team/power branch.

 git fetch origin

-git merge origin/team/power
+git merge origin/team/poweror

-Keeps your local branch updated with remote changes.
+git pull origin team/powerKeeps your local branch updated with remote changes.

 Updating your branch from master

-This is the case that you are on team/power
+This is the case that you are on team/power and you want to

-get the updates that master
+get the updates that master has.

-branch, this will fetch and
+While on your team/power branch, this will fetch and

 merge from the remote’s master branch directly into your